Network-Attached Storage (NAS)

 What is Network-Attached Storage used for?

-A NAS is connected to a network and allows users backup data, and offer a centralized file sharing for documents.
-Flexible shared folder and user quota system provide comprehensive quota control on all user accounts and shared folders for collaborating to make sharing more effectively including remote access.
+A NAS is connected to a network and allows users to backup data, and offer centralized file sharing for documents.
+Flexible shared folder and user quota system provide comprehensive quota control on all user accounts and shared folders for collaborating to make sharing more effective including remote access.
 On more robust units you can run applications such as Virtual Machines.
-Some units are setup to act as a 4K Multimedia Server.
+Some units are set up to act as a 4K Multimedia Server.

 The key benefits of network-attached storage are: